Once you’ve caught the beekeeping fever, the questions rush at you at once.

 Therefore, if you harvest capped syrup, the quality of your harvest will not be pure honey.

-If you don’t believe me, ask the beekeepers in Utah who wound up with red ‘honey’.
+If you don’t believe me, ask some beekeepers who wound up with red ‘honey’.
 One beekeeper fed used crushed candy cane as a feed substitute for his bees.

 The problem was that he used an open feeder instead of putting the feed in the hives.